 I wanted this blog post to be funny.
 Not every post about law can or should be entertaining to read, but this post owes its existence to a curious, chortle-inducing Twitterstorm about an aspect of Scots land law that took place on 11 February 2015.
-I used a website called www.storify.com to digest those events.
+I used a website called www.storify.com [*Edit: see below] to digest* those events.
 That “story” – that is to say, the collection of Tweets sent by Twitter users (including me) and links to websites, augmented with some commentary by me – has accrued approximately 20,000 views online.
 That is quite a lot of traffic for content created by an academic lawyer about a quirky aspect of his own relatively small jurisdiction.
 It certainly caught the imagination.

 Entertaining and informative is certainly something to aspire to in many academic circumstances.
 I am afraid this post is going to eschew the entertaining, for reasons that will become clear.
 As for the original story, despite its comedic undercurrent, it seems some people did not enjoy it.
 In fact, it now transpires that someone does not want the story to be at the web address it has been publicly available at any longer.